SamChou19815/OConquer/README.md

 ## How to play with the code

-Ensure you have all the Ocaml packages in _tags.
+Ensure you have all the Ocaml packages in _tags and all the system requirement described above.

 Then `make` will compile all the ocaml code, `make test` will run all the existing tests, `make clean` will clean the build.

+Run `make build` will build the entire app to make it production ready.
+If you just want to play with it, definitely run this command.

 We also provided some other functionality for Makefile.
 Running `make docs` can generate Ocaml docs in `/docs` in you are on Mac.
 Running `make cleandocs` will